-While receiving Libtayo, patients should be monitored for infusion-related reactions.1 Infusion-related reactions are a rare but potentially serious hypersensitivity (allergic) reaction, which may cause symptoms such as itching, fever, chills, and difficulty breathing.
+While receiving Libtayo, patients should be monitored for infusion-related reactions.1 Infusion-related reactions are a rare but potentially serious hypersensitivity (allergic) reaction, which may cause symptoms such as rash, fever, nausea, and difficulty breathing.
 Treatment for infusion-related reactions may involve other medications or slowing the infusion rate.3

 Libtayo is given as an intravenous (IV) infusion over 30 minutes.
 Your doctor will arrange for you to be given Libtayo.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their Libtayo regimen.1